BMS HVAC Energy Savings Explained: How a Building Management System Reduces Energy Costs

 Lift integration

-Lift integration is one of the most valuable and underutilised capabilities of a modern BMS.
-By connecting the lift system via Modbus or BACnet, the BMS can monitor operational status, energy consumption, fault codes, and call patterns in real time.
-In fire mode, the BMS commands lift recall automatically.
-For energy management, the system can park lifts in standby mode during off-peak hours, reducing motor energy use significantly.
-Data collected over months builds a picture of usage patterns that informs maintenance scheduling and capital planning.
+Lift integration is one of the most valuable — and underused — capabilities of a modern BMS.
+By connecting via Modbus or BACnet, the BMS monitors lift status, energy use, fault codes, and call patterns in real time.

 Fire, access, and surveillance